westerbaan/theses/a-changes.md

-* Since more information on the positive elements of a C-star algebra is needed to solve them then is available there, moved the exercises on the categorical products in CStarMIU and CStarPU from 10VII and 18I to 20aI.
+* Since more information on the positive elements of a C-star algebra is needed to solve them then is available there, moved the exercises on the categorical products and equalisers in CStarMIU and CStarPU from 10VII, 10VIII, and 18I to 20a.

 Small changes:

+* Expands 11VIII a bit to prevent the 2^n from looking like a typo.

+* Added a line at the end of 11III explaining that the series converges absolutely.

 * Added an introduction to 19, moving 19I to 19Ia.